• Skip to primary navigation

 Medical Preparation for Travel to France

-Check the expected temperatures before you travel, as recent summer heat waves have been severe.
-Tap water is safe to drink, and staying hydrated is crucial.
-France’s food and water safety standards are on par with those of other developed countries.
-However, pregnant women should know that most French cheeses are unpasteurized and may carry Listeria bacteria.
+French food and water safety standards are generally on par with those of other developed countries.
+However, pregnant women should be aware that many traditional French cheeses are unpasteurized and may carry a risk of Listeria bacteria.

 What Vaccinations Do I Need for France?

-There are no mandatory vaccinations required for entry into France.
-However, all travelers should ensure they are up to date on routine vaccinations before their trip.
-This includes immunizations for measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis (DTaP), varicella (chickenpox), polio, and seasonal flu.
+No vaccinations are required to enter France.
+However, all travelers should ensure they are up to date on routine immunizations before their trip.

 a woman getting a shot to make sure she meets the vaccination requirements for traveling abroad